 Success with “Lincoln” would provide a financial boost to DreamWorks Studios, which has struggled since becoming independent in 2008.

 Spielberg, former Walt Disney Co.
-(DIS) executive Jeffrey Katzenberg and Geffen Records founder David Geffen created DreamWorks SKG (DWA) in 1994, envisioning a studio that would combine live-action films, animation and record production.
+(DIS:US) executive Jeffrey Katzenberg and Geffen Records founder David Geffen created DreamWorks SKG (DWA:US) in 1994, envisioning a studio that would combine live-action films, animation and record production.
 In 2004, the animation unit was split off into publicly held DreamWorks Animation SKG, led by Katzenberg.
-The remaining live-action DreamWorks was sold to Viacom Inc. (VIAB)’s Paramount Pictures in 2006, before breaking off on its own two years later under Spielberg and Snider, the former Universal Studios chairman.
+The remaining live-action DreamWorks was sold to Viacom Inc. (VIAB:US)’s Paramount Pictures in 2006, before breaking off on its own two years later under Spielberg and Snider, the former Universal Studios chairman.

 The path since then has remained rocky.
 “Cowboys & Aliens,” a sci-fi Western featuring “Bond” star Daniel Craig, cost $163 million to make while generating $175 million in worldwide ticket sales, according to Box Office Mojo.
 The comedy “Dinner for Schmucks” brought in $86 million on a $69 million budget.
 One hit was “The Help,” which cost $25 million and generated $211.6 million worldwide.

 In April, DreamWorks Studios reached a new financing agreement that provided a $200 million infusion, and signed foreign distribution deals that give the studio a measure of financial stability.
 In the future, Snider said she expects fewer co-productions like on “Lincoln” and on Spielberg’s next film, “Robopocalypse,” which also has Fox as a partner.